 Barcode Reader

-A user-supplied, serial port barcode reader can connect through the DAU Alarm/Barcode port.
+A user-supplied, serial port barcode reader can connect through the DAU/eTPU Alarm/Barcode port.
 When used in conjunction with the alarm relay, the barcode reader hardware is connected using the alarm relay Y- cable.
 Alternately, a USB barcode reader can connect through one of the DAUs built-in USB ports.
 For additional information about using barcode scanners, see Appendix C – Barcode Tab.

-Hardware Diagram
+Hardware Diagram - DAU

 The interconnection of the WPI components is illustrated in the hardware diagram below: